Ten Commandments Of ETF Investing

 |ETF||Weighting Methodology||1-Year Return*|

 Investors who held RSP and SPY over the last year maintained exposure to an identical basket of large cap domestic equities.
-But those with holdings in the Rydex equal-weighted fund lost nearly 120 basis points, but in previous years had gained excess of 500 points.
-That relatively large gap drives this point home: the weighting methodology implemented by the related index can have a material impact on an ETF’s total return depending on the general market.
+But those with holdings in the Rydex equal-weighted fund generated excess returns of nearly 500 basis points.
+That relatively large gap drives this point home: the weighting methodology implemented by the related index can have a material impact on an ETF’s total return.

 Cap weighting isn’t necessarily an inferior methodology; in certain environments, cap-weighted indexes will outperform similar strategies implementing various other methodologies.
 But it is only one of the many options available, and many investors may find the benefits of the alternatives to be quite appealing.
 Investigating the pros and cons of each weighting methodology is a worthwhile endeavor that may end up enhancing bottom line return [see The Guide to ETF Index Weightings].